Spring 2026*** Last day for pot grown tree orders for this season ***

 Granny Smith is a very good pollinator of other apple varieties, making it an excellent choice if you are establishing a small orchard in a warmer area.

 Granny Smith is self-fertile, so you do not need another variety to pollinate it to produce fruit.
 However you are likely to get a better crop if you plant any of the following pollinator varieties nearby.
-If you are not sure about pollination requirements don't hesitate to ask us.
-More pollinators >
+If you are not sure about pollination requirements just ask us.

 • Pollinator Scrumptious